 During 2006-08, California's Investor Owned Utilities (IOUs) embarked on the single-largest energy efficiency campaign in U.S. history, with a \$2 billion investment by California's energy ratepayers for energy efficiency programs.
 The CPUC estimates that the amount of energy saved over the three years eliminated the need to build three large power plants.
-Pacific Gas and Electric (PG&E), invested over \$1 billion between 2006-2008 on energy efficiency programs for customers.
-SMUD and Roseville Electric have also invested in energy efficiency programs in their respective communities.
-These programs range from residential energy efficiency incentives to demand response initiatives to efficiency programs for commercial and industrial customers.
-A summary of energy efficiency programs sponsored by PG&E, SMUD, and Roseville Electric can be found in Appendix G.
+13 Pacific Gas and Electric (PG&E), invested over \$1 billion between 2006-2008 on energy efficiency programs for customers.
+Redding Electric Utility (REU) has also invested in energy efficiency programs, with rebates for weatherization and energy saving appliances, free energy audits for residential customers, and equipment rebates to reduce peak demand.
+A summary of PG&E and REU's energy efficiency programs can be found in Appendix G.